 So he started looking into regenerative agricultural practices.

-Nicole discovered that Chris’s soils were ‘sleepy’; meaning they had poor microbial activities, thatch and there were a lot of pests.
+Integrity Soils discovered that Chris’s soils were ‘sleepy’; meaning they had poor microbial activities, thatch and there were a lot of pests.
 Some spots were dense with mealy bug and a spade spit uncovered 27 clover root weevil and 2 porina.
 Chris was shocked to find he had more livestock eating pasture underground than on it.

 In Autumn Chris started applying bio-fertiliser and biocontrol agents and by spring-time the monitor sites had 80% more clover cover.
 ‘I was amazed at how quickly the clover weevil disappeared,’ says Chris.
 When summer came there was less lower quality browntop as well.

-‘Nicole’s visit and recommendations were invaluable’, says Chris.
+‘The farm visit and recommendations were invaluable’, says Chris.
 Insect pests were decreasing and the beneficial soil biology was improving.
 Monitoring is continuing to ensure bound nutrients are unlocking, manure and thatch is breaking down and pasture palatability is improving.

 In the second half of 2015 the farm suffered from below average rainfall.
 Only 2mls fell in the month up to mid January 2016.
 The conditions challenged farmers across the region and many struggled to meet lamb weight targets.
 So Chris was happy to get 30% of his lambs away at first draft.